 All officers should be aware of the dangers involved in brushfires.
-A person trapped by a fast-moving brushfire can seldom run fast enough to escape on-rushing flames.
-Knowledge of brushfire survival techniques may alleviate injury to officers working in close proximity to the fire.
+A person trapped by a fast-moving brushfire can seldom escape on-rushing flames.
+Knowledge of brushfire survival techniques may alleviate injury to officers working in close proximity to the fire, such as:

-- Know where the fire is at all times and monitor the radio. - Keep escape routes in mind and make them known to others. - Park vehicles where they will not obstruct others. - Close windows and park the vehicle directed toward the escape route. - Keep clear of all electrical power lines. - Wear helmet and face shield in areas of heavy smoke and flying debris.
+- Knowing where the fire is at all times and monitoring the radio. - Keeping escape routes in mind and making them known to others. - Parking vehicles where they will not obstruct others. - Closing vehicle windows and parking the vehicle toward the escape route. - Keeping clear of all electrical power lines. - Wearing a helmet and face shield in areas of heavy smoke and flying debris.